 Your house is a complicated structure, with many different systems, all working together to keep you and your family protected from the elements.
 The first time you learn about a part of a house might be when you have a problem with that part of your home.
 For example, you may have found an issue with your home’s eaves or soffit.
 Through your research, advice from family, friends, or neighbors, or perhaps using the free quote offered by many home contractors, you’ve learned a bit about the anatomy of the eaves, particularly the soffit.
-In this article we’ll go over the what the soffit is and does, common issues and their causes, and what you need to do to repair or replace them.
+In this article, we’ll go over what soffit is and what soffit does, common issues and their causes, and what you need to do to repair or replace them.

 What is Soffit?

 In many homes the roof extends past the exterior wall, creating a gap between the edge of the roof and the siding of the house.
 Known as the home’s eaves, this gap’s underside is covered by the soffit.
 Due to the close nature of the soffit and eaves, these terms are often interchanged.
 To describe them in more detail, the eaves contain:

 - Top Layer: Roofing.
 This includes the shingles themselves, the roofing felt, and the roofing board.

 - Middle Layer: Rafters.
 The structure of your roof; may also contain insulation and attic vents.

 - Bottom Layer: Soffit.
 Made of wood or the same material as the siding, the soffit completely covers the bottom of the eaves.